daniel-iroka/HNG-Mobile-Task1/README.md

 ## Important Note

-Layout Preview does not show up sometimes when opening Android Studio for the first time due to an internal bug.
+Layout Preview may not show up sometimes when opening Android Studio for the first time due to an internal bug.
 In case this happens, an easy fix can be achieved by one of this two below :
 - Force Refresh Layout in the Design Tab.
 - Clean Project or Clean and Rebuild.